run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/use/get-signature-in-attendance.md

 2. Click on "Options" and then on "Save and advance flow";

-3. The ticket will not appear anymore in the technician list.
+3. The ticket will not appear anymore in the technician list;

 4. The attendant / administrator will only see the request answered by the technician, when searching for the same in the *advanced search* (side menu of the ticket listing screen) and when you open you can see the signature also collected.

 Related
 ------